renovatebot/renovate/website/docs/_posts/2017-10-05-configuration-options.md

 Renovate will default to automerging after creating PRs, but you can override that to automerge _without_ PRs.
 There are two ways to merge branch upgrades: merge commits, and branch push.

 Merge commits will employ the standard GitHub "merge commit" API, just like when you merge a PR with merge commit setting.
-The downside of this aproach is that you will end up with merge commits and not a nice clean default branch!
+The downside of this approach is that you will end up with merge commits and not a nice clean default branch!

 Branch push employs GitHub's low-level `git` API to push the Renovate upgrade directly to the head of the base branch (e.g. `master`) to maintain a "clean" history.
 The downside of this approach is that it implicitly enables the `rebaseStalePrs` setting because otherwise we would risk pushing a bad commit to master. i.e. Renovate won't push the commit to base branch unless the branch is completely up-to-date with `master` and has passed tests, which means that if the default branch is getting updated regularly then it might take several rebases from Renovate until it has a branch commit that is safe to push to `master`.